01nstagram/Doxbin/README.md

-DOX CREATE 📜
+## 🕵️‍♂️ DOX CREATE 📜

-DOX CREATE is an advanced information collection tool that automates data gathering from various sources.
-This tool is designed for research and investigative purposes.
+DOX CREATE is a powerful OSINT (Open Source Intelligence) tool designed to automate the collection of public information from multiple sources.
+Ideal for research, investigative analysis, and ethical cybersecurity purposes.

-⚠️ Disclaimer
+## ⚠️ Disclaimer

-This tool is intended for educational and ethical research purposes only.
-The misuse of this tool for illegal activities is strictly prohibited.
-The developer is not responsible for any actions performed using this tool.
+This tool is strictly for educational and ethical research purposes only.
+Any misuse, including unauthorized data collection, is prohibited.
+The developer holds no responsibility for how this tool is used.
+Use responsibly.

-🚀 Features
+## 🚀 Features

-Automated data collection
+✅ Automated data gathering

-Name, phone, email, address, IP lookup
+✅ Lookup by name, phone, email, address, IP

-Integration with various OSINT sources
+✅ Integration with multiple OSINT sources

-Easy-to-use command-line interface
+✅ Fast & easy-to-use CLI interface

-Export results in JSON, TXT, or CSV
+✅ Export results in JSON, TXT, or CSV

-🛠 Installation
+## 🛠 Installation

 1. Clone the repository:

 git clone https://github.com/01nstagram/doxbin.git

-cd dixbin
+cd doxbin

 2. Install dependencies: